-The problem with this thinking is the history.
+The problem with this thinking is history.
 If the Muslims are so irrational, so bold, or want the Mahdi so badly, then why did they stop launching joint attacks on Israel after 1973's failed Yom Kippur War?
-Forty years is a long time to keep one's wild, reckless zeal from leading you to launch a massive invasion of Israel.
+Forty-five years is a long time to keep one's wild, reckless zeal from leading you to launch a massive invasion of Israel.

 We may not understand the Arab mentality or their Islamic religion, but I think it's a mistake to write them off as irrational or reckless.
-I think their reluctance to make war on the regional nuclear power that emerged in the early '70s shows they are more reasonable and calculating then some want to give them credit for.
+I think their reluctance to make war on the regional nuclear power that emerged in the early '70s shows they are more reasonable and calculating than some want to give them credit for.
 They are waiting for a reason...and pursuing nuclear weapons for a reason.

 Objection #4 - "What About the Hundreds of Scud Missiles Pointed at Israel?"

-Syria claims to have hundreds of scud missiles in pointed at Israel.
+Syria claims to have hundreds of Scud missiles in pointed at Israel.
 Iran has warned that thousands of missiles will rain down on Israel if the US moves on Syria.
 Given these claims of conventional power, are nuclear weapons really necessary?

 Again, history is our friend to meet the objection.
 Scud missiles have rained down on Israel before.
 The result?
 Almost no casualties each time.
 I'm always amazed at how ineffective these missiles are.
 They seem to be more of a nuisance than a game-changer like nuclear bombs are.
 They're certainly not going to defeat Israel through them.
 There is no substitute for nuclear weapons to match nuclear weapons.